-The Commission soon determined that amount of information and the possible alternatives required some intensive study which was not possible by the entire Commission.
-To that end the Commission decided to split up into a number of subcommittees.
-The purpose of the subcommittees was to gather information, determine what alternatives were available and then bring that information back to the Commission in a condensed fashion.
+The Commission soon determined early on that the amount of information and the possible alternatives required some intensive study, which would not be as not possible byfor the entire Commission.
+To that end tThe Commission decided to split up into a number of subcommittees.
+Tthe purpose of the subcommittees which was to gather information, determine what alternatives were available and then bring that information back to the Commission in a condensed fashion.
 The subcommittees were not necessarily charged with making recommendations to the entire Commission.
-The subcommittees are land use, Board of Finance, Town Manager, Town Attorney/Corporation Counsel, administrative offices/appointments and elections.
+The subcommittees awere Lland Utse, Board of Finance, Town Manager, Town Attorney/Corporation Counsel, administrative offices/aAppointments and eElections.